Live Chat Visual Assist Platform Pricing Documentation Security

 Industry comparison

-How helpr compares.
+How helpr compares

 Most co-browse solutions rely on TLS only and store session recordings server-side.